phalcon/documentation/docs/forms.md

 These names correspond to getters in the `Form` object or are properties coming from the Di container.

 ### Radios
-Radio elements are a bit different from other elements.

 A radio element represents a group of options where only one option can be selected.
-The `Phalcon\Forms\Element\Radio` element is used to create a single radio button.
-To create a group of radio buttons, you will need to add multiple `Phalcon\Forms\Element\Radio` elements to your form with the same name but different values:
+Phalcon offers two ways to model
+this:

+1. **`Phalcon\Forms\Element\RadioGroup`** - recommended for new code.
+A single form-element entry that renders all options at once and binds cleanly under the field name.
+See [Radio groups](#radio-groups) below.
+2. **Multiple `Phalcon\Forms\Element\Radio` elements** - one element per button, registered under distinct identifiers ( `r0`, `r1`, ...) but sharing the same HTML `name`.
+Useful when you need fine-grained control over the individual buttons.
+As of v5.12.2, `Form::bind()` handles this layout correctly out of the box and no longer requires the previous hidden-field workaround.

-One thing to note is that the name of the element (first parameter for the `Radio` class) is not the name attribute that will be rendered in the HTML.
-It is merely a way to identify the specific `Radio` element in the form.
+One thing to note when using the individual-element approach is that the first constructor argument (the *form-element identifier*) is not the same as the HTML `name` attribute.
+The identifier is how you reference the element on the form object (`$form->get('r0')`); the HTML `name` lives in the attributes array and is what the browser submits in `$_POST`.

-Assume you have to create two radio elements in your form:
+Assume you have to render the following HTML:

 ```html
 <input type="radio" id="dt-single" name="dateRange" value="1" checked="checked" />